 - Work with government agencies to ensure the primary purpose

 - Encourage and promote youth participation in bear hunting with hounds

-- I will consider myself a guest of the landowner, either private or Federal, seeking permission, and conducting myself so I will be welcome in the future.
+- I will consider myself a guest of the landowner, seeking permission and conducting myself so I will be welcome in the future.

-- I will obey the rules of safe gun handling, and will courteously but firmly insist others who hunt with me do so.
+- I will obey the rules of safe gun handling and will insist others who hunt with me do the same.

-- I will obey all game laws and regulations and will insist my fellow hunters do the same.
+- I will obey all game laws and regulations.

-- I will support conservation efforts which ensure good hunting for future generations.
+- I will support conservation efforts which can ensure good hunting for future generations.

 - I will pass along to young hunters the attitudes and skills essential to a true outdoor sportsman.

-- I will promote fair chase, proper care of harvested animals, humane treatment of all wildlife and do my utmost to protect the young of all game I pursue.
+- I will promote fair chase, proper care of harvested animals, humane treatment of all wildlife, and will do my utmost to protect the young of all game I pursue.

 - I will be a positive example of resource stewardship.

-- I will do my best to tread lightly while afield, to use only established roads and trails and foremost leave no litter.
+- I will do my best to tread lightly while afield and will leave no litter.